-While most people usually associate getting tanned and sunburnt to summertime, it is not always the case.
-It is very much possible to get sunburnt during winter.
+Most people believe that one can only get tanned and sunburnt in the summers, but this is not always true.
+Getting sunburnt is an all-year phenomenon and you can very easily get a sunburn in winter too.
 The loss of moisture in the air coupled with the colder temperature lowers your skin defence and makes it quite prone to getting burnt due to unprotected exposure.

 But if your first solution for concealing a sunburn is using a lot of foundation, beware of cakey makeup!
 Also, you need to be very careful about not damaging your skin further, as sunburns can be quite painful.
 To make things easier, here are some really useful tips and tricks to use makeup to cover sunburn, while also healing and protecting your skin.